2017 24 Hours of Le Mans: Warm-up

 A 45-minute warm-up session was held on Saturday morning.
 Nakajima's No. 8 Toyota set the fastest lap at 3 minutes 18.308 seconds; Kobayashi's sister Toyota was three-tenths of a second slower in second.
 The best-placed Porsche was Tandy's No. 1 car in third, having led for most of the session.
-Kunimoto was fourth-fastest, and Hartley was fifth.
+Kunimoto and Hartley were fourth and fifth, respectively.
 Lynn set the fastest LMP2 lap at 3 minutes 27.096 seconds.
-Briscoe' No. 69 Ford was quickest in LMGTE Pro, with Bertolini's No. 83 DH Racing Ferrari fastest in LMGTE Am by over a second.
-Paul Lafargue oversteered the No. 17 IDEC car in the Porsche Curves, made contact with the barriers before stopping in the gravel trap, and returned to the pit lane for repairs.
+Briscoe's No. 69 Ford led in LMGTE Pro, with Bertolini's No. 83 DH Racing Ferrari fastest in LMGTE Am by over a second.
+Paul Lafargue oversteered the No. 17 IDEC car in the Porsche Curves, made contact with the barriers before stopping in the gravel trap and returned to the pit lane for repairs.

 Race

 Start to evening

 The weather was hot, with an air temperature of 19 to 32 C; the track temperature ranged from 27 to 38 C. Formula One Group's chair and chief executive Chase Carey waved the French tricolour to begin the race before 258,500 spectators with a rolling start at 15:00 local time.
 Mike Conway maintained the No. 7 Toyota's pole-position advantage for most of the first hour, before Buemi overtook him on the outside into Indianapolis turn for the lead after Conway made a braking error at the Dunlop Esses.
-The first retirement occurred during the opening hour when Webb's No. 4 ByKolles car hit the wall at Tetre Rouge corner after suffering a front-left puncture, damaging both its front bodywork and engine.
-Thiim put the No. 95 Aston Martin in the LMGTE Pro lead at the end of the hour after Alessandro Pier Guidi moved the No. 95 AF Corse Ferrari to the category lead for the first two laps before dropping to third in class.
+The first retirement occurred during the opening hour when Webb's No. 4 ByKolles car hit the wall at Tertre Rouge corner after suffering a front-left puncture, damaging both its front bodywork and engine.
+Thiim put the No. 95 Aston Martin in the LMGTE Pro lead at the end of the hour after Alessandro Pier Guidi moved the No. 51 AF Corse Ferrari to the category lead for the first two laps before dropping to third in class.

 Rees briefly passed Hand's No. 68 LMGTE Pro-class Ford, and Rees led the LMGTE Am field until Bell's No. 62 Scuderia Corsa Ferrari took the lead due to a faster pit stop.
 As the class pole-sitter No. 26 G-Drive Oreca of Roman Rusinov dropped to 14th at the start, the LMP2 lead became a multi-team battle between the No. 38 DC car and the Nos.
 13 and 31 Rebellion Racing teams between pit stop cycles.
 Rusinov caught Khaled Al Qubaisi's No. 88 Proton Porsche and lapped him in the middle of the Porsche Curves before both drivers crashed into the SAFER barrier at high speed.
 Although both cars could be driven to the pit lane, they had severe damage and were retired.
 The accident triggered the race's first localised slow-zone procedure to enable repairs to the barrier.
 On the Mulsanne Straight, Conway retook the overall lead in the No. 7 Toyota when his teammate (Buemi, in the sister No. 8 car) went wide at Mulsanne turn.